Multiple positive solutions to a perturbed Gelfand problem involving mixed local-nonlocal operators and singular nonlinearity: Existence of Two Positive Solutions

-\textbf{Singular case:} In this case, the singular term obstructs the direct minimization of the corresponding energy functional.
+\textbf{Singular case:} In this case, because of the lack of $C^1$ nature of the energy functional the direct minimization method cannot be applied.
 Hence, we establish the existence of a solution to \eqref{s_lambda} via approximation.
 For every $\varepsilon>0$, let us consider the following approximated problem:

 The associated energy functional $J_{\varepsilon}: \wop \rar \sr$ is defined by